 - A person “engaged in the trade of antiques, including any adviser, consultant or any other person who deals in the sale of antiquities” is added to the definition.

-The AML Act affirms that AML compliance programs must be risk-based but adds that such risk-based programs are to be guided in part by publicly announced AML priorities.
+The AML Act affirms that AML compliance programmes must be risk-based but adds that such risk-based programmes are to be guided in part by publicly announced AML priorities.
 The Secretary of the Treasury is required to announce the initial public priorities for AML compliance within 180 days (June 30, 2021) of the effective date of the AML Act and to update the priorities at least every four years thereafter, in consultation with the Attorney General, other federal and state regulators, and national security agencies.

 Financial institutions will be expected to incorporate the public priorities into their AML risk assessments and regulators will review how effectively they do this.
 To account clearly for consideration of the public priorities, financial institutions will need to revise their AML risk assessment methodologies.
 Given the complexities and rapidly evolving threat environment for AML compliance, updating priorities every four years would seem to be a stretch.
 Time will tell whether the Treasury Department will announce public priorities on a more frequent basis or will look to financial institutions to determine how to modify or expand these priorities between updates.

-Strengthening and Modernizing FinCEN and AML Regulations
+Strengthening and Modernising FinCEN and AML Regulations

 - Reinforcing the authority of the Financial Crimes Enforcement Network (FinCEN) to regulate virtual currency.

-- Requiring FinCEN to issue regulations for implementing a three-year pilot program (with a two-year extension at the Treasury Department’s option) allowing financial institutions to share Suspicious Activity Reports (SARs) with foreign branches, subsidiaries and affiliates and not just with parent companies as currently permitted.
+- Requiring FinCEN to issue regulations for implementing a three-year pilot programme (with a two-year extension at the Treasury Department’s option) allowing financial institutions to share Suspicious Activity Reports (SARs) with foreign branches, subsidiaries and affiliates and not just with parent companies as currently permitted.

 - Enhancing FinCEN’s funding and authority related to, inter alia, hiring and retaining staff, coordinating with other federal regulators, conducting industry outreach domestically and internationally, and providing technical assistance.